 One common category of catastrophic injuries is damage to a person’s central nervous system.
 This includes the brain and spinal cord.
 Injuries to these vital organs can result in paralysis or loss of cognitive function.
 Similarly, catastrophic injuries can also describe events that cause an individual to lose control over a body part.
 Amputations of arms or legs or irreparable damage to body parts fall into this category.
 Finally, third-degree burns that cover a substantial portion of a person’s body are also considered catastrophic.

-For a free legal consultation with a catastrophic injuries lawyer serving Lake Charles, call (337) 777-7777
+For a free legal consultation with a catastrophic injury lawyer serving Lake Charles, call (337) 777-7777

 Events that May Lead to Catastrophic Injuries